ds-civic-data/Emergency_response_time/README.md

-# emergency-response-time
+# nuisance-trees

-We will analyze the effectiveness of the Portland emergency response system by studying the Portland Fire Bureau's response times.
+We will be studying Portland street trees, with a focus on nuisance and non-native trees.

 ### Authors